liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 1. Gate reference control populations you want.
 Compare and visualise the spectral profiles of your reference controls
 2. OLS spectral unmixing with AF extraction
-3. Other unmixing methods: Weighted LS, NNLS, Ridge regression (working on it)
+3. Other unmixing methods: Weighted LS, beta NNLS.
+I'm working with colleagues from math school for other models.
 4. Evaluate your unmixing model via statistical methods
-5. Visulisation of unmixed data
+5. Gating and visulisation of unmixed data
 6. Downstream analysis on unmixed data: data transformation, feature discovery, integration, clustering.

 ## Get started